samozzy/phonebox_theatre/_projects/pareidolia.md

   headshot_attr: Miguel Barrulas

 ---
-PAREIDOLIA 2020 is a 60-minute short film being recorded in isolation during the Covid-19 pandemic, and set for release in August 2020.
+PAREIDOLIA 2020 is a 60-minute short film being recorded in isolation during the Covid-19 pandemic, and set for release in September 2020.
 It combines monologues, video conferences and public domain footage.